numkem/consul-spk/README.md

 ## Configuration

 You can store your configuration using a `conf.d` folder inside `1_create_package/consul/`.
-If you don' want to ship your configurations with the package, you can use `/etc/consul`.
+If you don't want to ship your configurations with the package, you can use `/etc/consul`.

 ## To use with another arch